Cosync/AppKey-ReactNativeDemo/README.md

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app:

+### Update config file
+go to config/Config.js and update your APP_TOKEN

+### Update Xcode config
+open AppKeyReactNativeDemo.xcworkspace in ios folder add your Associated Domains in Signing & Capabilities updated your Apple Developer Team and Bundler Identifier

 ### For Android

 ```bash